avi-kodiboyana/Lead-Scoring/README.md

 ### Contact Day of Week
 - Most of the leads are signing up to be contacted during the **weekdays**
-- **88%** of the leads who ended up converting have requested to be contacted during weekdays
+- **88%** of the leads who end up converting have requested to be contacted during weekdays

 ## Question: Build a model to predict the top MQLs for the Sales Development Representatives (SDRs) to follow up on